meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 **Reading Wiener in 2025** is to recognize that his warnings are no longer speculative ethics, but a design problem.
 The cybernetic age is now fully realized, defined by systems of continuous control that privilege efficiency over meaning.

-Cybernetic power destroys nothing so crudely as freedom; it destroys contingency.
+Cybernetic power destroys nothing so crudely as freedom.
+Cybernetic power destroys contingency.
 It erases the margins where error, drift, and improvisation once sheltered human agency.
-With remarkable delicacy it stabilizes institutions that have ceased to trust in human judgment.
+With remarkable delicacy, and dare we say it, grace, it stabilizes institutions that have ceased to trust in human judgment.
 It renders invisible everything that cannot be measured: interiority, intention, the dense texture of lived experience.
 In its world, the soul appears only as noise.

 Where, then, could resistance survive?
-Only in what the system cannot model: in opacity, in refusal of legibility, in the cultivation of forms of life whose value emerges not from predictability but from their very resistance to prediction. *Vita sub rosa*, life partly out of view—is not an abdication but a strategy.
+Only in what the system cannot model: in opacity, in refusal of legibility, in the cultivation of forms of life whose value emerges not from predictability but from their very resistance to prediction. *Vita sub rosa*, life partly out of view — is not an abdication but a strategy.

 These observations are not a lament but a map.
 They clarify what is lost, what persists, what must be hidden, and where fissures remain.
 And into these fissures a counter-politics might yet be planted, a reassertion of meaning as a design principle.